 Even if we never see a pet again, they’ll always live on in our hearts – and photos!

 How to Get Started with Long Term House Sitting

 Getting started with long term house sitting is more or less the same as learning how to house sit in general.
 However the strategy and long term goals differ.

 We always recommend using a house sitting website.
 This makes finding and arranging sits so much easier than if you were to try to find them on your own.
 We only use TrustedHousesitters as it’s the biggest worldwide, most user friendly, and we appreciate their guidelines.
 Read more about this website in our full TrustedHousesitters Review and don’t forget to sign up with our 10% off reader discount.

 If you’ve never house sat before, we suggest you spend time initially as an occasional sitter.
 Once you learn the ropes, you’ll get a leg up, and more reliably and predictably land the house sits that you apply for.

 Once you have that under your belt, it’s time to start looking at specific elements in your life that will make long term house sitting a challenge.

 For example, you may have to untether yourself from wherever you’re living.
 That’s the topic of an entire other series of blog posts (we’re getting to them!), so if you’re interested in that kind of thing, leave us a comment and let us know.

-To learn more about diving into house sitting, check out our book and our popular house sitting articles:
+To learn more about diving into house sitting, especially house sitting long term, you’ll definitely need some experienced guidance, so check out our book and our popular house sitting articles: